 Keep Talking and Nobody Explodes

-If you're looking for explosive party fun (there are more puns where that came from), then Keep Talking and Nobody Explodes should absolutely be on your radar.
-The game requires two or more players, with one player as the "Defuser", working in VR, and the others as "Experts", giving the Defuser instructions from the provided bomb defusal manual.
+If you're looking for explosive party fun (there are more puns where that came from), then Keep Talking and Nobody Explodes (about $15) should absolutely be on your radar.
+The game requires two or more players, with one player as the "Defuser," working in VR, and the others as "Experts," giving the Defuser instructions from the provided bomb defusal manual.

 Each bomb is made of several modules that vary from bomb to bomb.
 Some modules are just classic wire-cutting defusal scenarios, but other modules require more attention and you won't be able to defuse them, instead you have to shut them off from time to time so that they don't go off and ruin your progress.